mockk/mockk/README.md

 ## Installation

-All you need to get started is just to add dependency to `MockK` library.
+All you need to get started is just to add a dependency to `MockK` library.

 #### Gradle/maven dependency